 (doodling for fun and profit.)

 Recently a friend asked for help with an invitation to a party she was hosting to celebrate her son's new job in a new city and the upcoming arrival of a son.
-I decided a map would tell the story in a fun way
+We decided a map would tell the story in a fun way.

 The spotted nutcracker has an extensive range from Scandinavia, across northern Europe and Asia, including the coniferous forests in northern Japan.